panoptic-labs/docs/docs/trading/multi-leg-strategies.md

 />

-For example, let's say a trader wants to create a synthetic short position on ETH, which is currently trading at $100.
+For example, let's say a trader wants to create a synthetic short perp on ETH, which is currently trading at $100.
 The trader can sell a call option with a $100 strike price and buy a put option with a $100 strike price, both expiring in one month (in TradFi).

 At the end of one month (in TradFi options), the profit from the synthetic position is similar to the profit of purchasing ETH outright: